Turkey and Greece resume talks on maritime disputes after five years

 Analysts have said an immediate breakthrough is unlikely given decades-old policy differences, but that resuming dialogue is an important first step after EU pressure on Ankara.

-Turkish Foreign Minister Mevlut Cavusoglu held talks in Brussels last week to discuss possible future steps to maintain what he called the “positive atmosphere” between Ankara and the EU.
-In December, the bloc postponed the question of sanctions on Turkey until March.

-Additional reporting by Angeliki Koutantou and James Mackenzie in Athens; Editing by Daren Butler and Timothy Heritage
+Additional reporting by Angeliki Koutantou and James Mackenzie in Athens; Editing by Daren Butler and Timothy Heritage/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.